Eyreon/FLsun-V400/README.md

 # calibration:

 This will be your bread and butter!
-The printers probing is a bit flawwed in the stock state so we will want to edit printer.CFG nto resolve this.
+The printers probing is a bit flawwed in the stock state so we'll want to edit printer.CFG to resolve this.
+This is why we set up the recovery image earlier so we can SSL to the speederpad.

  - Make sure to probe with your bed heated at the temperature you will mostly print at and let it soak for about 15 minutes.
  - Change the bed mesh to 9x9 in the config.